Admin-7/Mr-Robot-techniques/Signing-Git-commits-using-GPG-keys.md

 ## Step 2: Configure Git or a specific Git project

+Once you have a GPG keypair with which to use to sign commits, you may want to configure your installation of the Git source code management tool, or a specific Git repository, to automatically use that key when you commit changes to the code.

 > :bulb: This step is optional, but recommended.

 1. Find the fingerprint of the GPG key you'd like to use to sign commits with.